AmbireTech/adex-protocol/README.md

 In the [Core](#core), each OUTPACE channel has it's own `spec`, which is an arbitrary blob of bytes designed to contain any additional information for this channel.

-In the AdEx Protocol, we use that field for a specification of the advertising campaign.
+In the AdEx Protocol, we use that field for a specification of the advertising campaign, by referencing a JSON blob of the `campaignSpec` format.

-The `campaignSpec` value is a 32-byte IPFS hash of a JSON file, using the SHA2-256 digest function.
+To do that, we set the `spec` value to a 32-byte IPFS hash of the JSON blob, using the SHA2-256 digest function.

 If you're a dApp builder, it is recommended that you pin this file on your own IPFS nodes.
 However, this file will also be permenantly stored by the [Market](#market) when it's uploaded to it.

-For the JSON file specification, see [`campaignSpec.md`](/campaignSpec.md).
+For the JSON blob specification, see [`campaignSpec.md`](/campaignSpec.md).

 #### Paying by impression (CPM) or by click (CPC)